 Create re-targeting campaigns to focus on people who have visited your site because it gives a signal that they are interested to know more but somehow did not make a purchase.
 So try hitting on them again to garner that interest by constantly testing out different subject lines and content, and eventually converting them to real customers.

-In social media retailing, we don’t just take care of the front line and neglect the backend.
-When you start to see results and an increase in sales for your retail store, you need to leverage retail management software to keep everything under control.
+In social media retailing, we need to care for the front line and the backend.
+When you start to see results and an increase in sales for your retail store, you need to leverage retail management software.

 Inventory management is the first thing to look out for because you want to meet consumers’ demand quickly instead of being out-of-stock and consumers lose interest as time goes by.
-Hence when you had a successful marketing campaign, make sure your stocks level match the demand when it’s high instead of bringing in too many stocks when demand dies down.
+Hence when you had a successful marketing campaign, make sure your stocks level match the demand.

 The same goes the other way as well: if you have slow-moving stocks that you want to sell fast, make use of your marketing tactics to clear those stocks off the shelf, such as including them in exclusive bundles or offering a 50% discount as a second purchase.
 Yet without a good retail management solution, obtaining in-depth knowledge of your inventories and making forecasts can be a challenge.

-When you garnered enough traffic for your e-commerce site and physical retail stores, the next step you need to take is to enhance your customers’ loyalty so that they will be your long-term purchasing customers.
-Offer customer rewards programs to entice them to spend more in your shop as they earn points and rewards and receive discounts or exclusive offers.
+When you garnered enough traffic for your e-commerce site and physical retail stores, the next step you need to take is to enhance your customers’ loyalty.
+Offer customer rewards programs to entice them to spend more in your shop as they earn points and rewards and receive discounts.
 This is a very important tip on social media retailing.

 The entire operations internally determine how customers feel when they interact with you.
 Any hiccups within the process will increase the challenge for customers to deal with you.
 What we need to do is to decrease that challenge, reduce that uncertainty, so that customers feel confident to place their first order and their subsequent purchases.